nhm-herpetology/genomic-disparity/paper_scripts/README.md

-This directory contains R scripts used in the original Mohan et al. paper.
+This directory contains R scripts and input files used in the original Mohan et al. paper.